FC Astra Giurgiu: Last years in the top division and downfall (2017–2022)

 As a result of the club's worsening financial difficulties, Astra's focus shifted from progressing to European competitions to simply remaining in the top league for the new season.
 The pandemic worsened Astra's already poor financial situation, leading to them falling behind on player wages.
 The club was also at risk of relegation due to doping charges, with three of their key players, Ioniță, Seto, and Fatai, being investigated for using illegal methods of vitaminization.
 As a consequence, the three players were suspended.

 Furthermore, in February 2021, the club owner, Ioan Niculae, was sentenced to five years in prison for money laundering.
-At the end of the 2020–21 Liga I season, Astra Giurgiu was left without its best players and was struggling due to financial pressures.
-They subsequently performed poorly in the play-out, leading to their relegation to the second division of Romanian football after 12 years.
+At the end of the 2020–21 Liga I season, Astra Giurgiu was left without its key players and was struggling due to financial pressures.
+This resulted in their relegation to the second division of Romanian football after 12 years.
 Despite reaching the 2021 Cupa României final, they lost 3–2 to Universitatea Craiova in extra time.

 Astra Giurgiu submitted a request to withdraw from Liga III on 18 October 2022, the club folding after 101 years of existence.